 YES Prep must ensure that a continuum of placements is available to meet the needs of children with disabilities.
-A continuum of placements may include, but are not limited to general education, resource/Learning Lab, Life Skills/Y-STEP, 18 Plus, homebound, and in case of a pandemic, online or in person instruction with a contingency plan in place as necessary
+A continuum of placements may include, but are not limited to general education, resource/Learning Lab, Life Skills/Y-STEP, 18 Plus, and homebound.